Vivien Jackl: 2022 World Junior Championships

 Jackl entered to compete in at the 2022 FINA World Junior Swimming Championships, held starting 30 August in Lima, Peru, along with fourteen other Hungarian swimmers.
-Leading up to the Championships, she was highlighted by SwimSwam for one of the top five storylines to follow in girls's competition, specifically who would make the podium in the 400-metre individual medley.
+Leading up to the Championships, she was highlighted by SwimSwam for one of the top five storylines to follow in girls' competition, specifically who would make the podium in the 400-metre individual medley.
 On the first day of competition, she ranked sixth in the preliminary heats of the 400-metre individual medley with a 4:51.48, qualifying for the evening final.
 In the final, she placed sixth with a time of 4:52.23, finishing less than 15 seconds behind gold medalist Mio Narita of Japan.
 In the morning on day two, she was the only Hungarian to compete in the preliminaries of the 200-metre butterfly and qualified for the final ranking seventh with a time of 2:17.80.
 She improved her time to a 2:16.16 in the final and placed sixth.
 The third day, she neared her personal best time in the preliminaries of the 200-metre backstroke with a time of 2:17.97 and placed tenth.
 Finishing in a time of 17:03.15 in the final of the 1500-metre freestyle on the fifth day, she placed seventh in the event.